antavelos/terminews/README.md

 ### Layout
 The terminal is split in 3 different areas:
-1. **RSS Readers list** which contains the list of the user's saved RSS readers.
+1. **Sites list** which contains the list of the user's saved sites.
-2. **News list** which contains the news feed (list of news' titles) of the currently selected RSS reader.
+2. **News list** which contains the news feed (list of news' titles) of the currently selected site.
 3. **Summary** which contains extra information of the currently selected event.

 For both lists the items are displayed paged.